quipucords/qpc-tools/README.md

 The above `test-all` command will perform a  `vagrant ssh`.
 If you have no configuration help, then you can simply run `qpc-tools`.

 ### Optional Secret Configuration
-Create or obtain a tarball named `installer_config.tar.gz`.
+Create or obtain a tarball named `tools_config.tar.gz`.
 The files in this tarball will automatically be copied inside the VMs mapped volumes.
-If you are testing rhel6 or rhel7 and have internal repositories, your `installer_config.tar.gz` should have the following structure:
+If you are testing rhel6 or rhel7 and have internal repositories, your `tools_config.tar.gz` should have the following structure:
 ```
 - config
     - rhel6